 Many on our campus have expressed specific concerns about the status of undocumented students at NYU.
 In these pages, we will provide answers to common questions, share information and updates as they become available, and link to resources.

 If you are renewing your DACA authorization, the Tejani Immigrant Pathways Fund has been established to help eligible undocumented students and staff pay for DACA application fees.
 The Fund is open to all current NYU students and staff, who are under considerable financial hardship.
-Applications for support from the Tejani Immigrant Pathways Fund may be mailed to Alina Das, 245 Sullivan St., 5th Fl., New York, NY, 10012, or emailed to firstname.lastname@example.org.
-Given the impending October 5 deadline, applications will be reviewed promptly.
+Applications for support from the Tejani Immigrant Pathways Fund may be mailed to the Immigrant Defense Initiative, 245 Sullivan St., 5th Fl., New York, NY, 10012, or emailed to email@example.com.

-Despite the message that is being sent by our country’s executive branch, let there be no doubt that here at NYU, our support for Dreamers, and other undocumented members of our community, is unwavering.
-We also recognize that they will need our support now more than ever, and are committed to providing it, including continuing to provide financial assistance to undocumented students.
+Despite the ongoing uncertainty regarding the future of DACA, let there be no doubt that here at NYU, our support for Dreamers, and other undocumented members of our community, is unwavering.
+We also recognize that they will need our support, and are committed to providing it, including continuing to provide financial assistance to undocumented students.

 We are also working to ensure that NYU’s voice on this critical issue is heard loudly and clearly, and we will continue to be strong advocates on behalf of the 800,000 Dreamers who now find their legal status wholly dependent on Congress’ ability to pass legislation that extends legal protections.

-While President Hamilton first wrote these words to President Trump last week, it is now a message that we will be sharing with members of Congress:
+While President Hamilton first wrote these words to President Trump in 2017, it is just as relevant today: